Deutsche EuroShop: Shareholder structure

-The company's share capital is divided into 61,783,594 shares.
-84.4 % are owned by Hercules BidCo GmbH, a consortium of the companies Oaktree Capital Management and CURA Vermögensverwaltung, the family office of the Otto family.
-The free float amounts to 15.6 %.
+The company's share capital is divided into 76,464,319 shares.
+As of August 2025, Deutsche EuroShop AG had over 10,000 shareholders.
+76.4% are owned by Hercules BidCo GmbH, a consortium of the companies Oaktree Capital Management and CURA Vermögensverwaltung, the family office of the Otto family.
+The free float amounts to 17.0%.

 Corporate governance

 Board

-The company is managed by Hans-Peter Kneip as CEO.
+The company is managed by Hans-Peter Kneip as CEO and CFO.

 Supervisory board

 The supervisory board consists of nine members.
-The chairman is Reiner Strecker.
+The chairman is Peter Ballon.